rclone/rclone/docs/content/docs.md

 If you are in an environment where that isn't possible, you can add a password to your configuration.
-This means that you will have to enter the password every time you start rclone.
+This means that you will have to supply the password every time you start rclone.

 To add a password to your rclone configuration, execute `rclone config`.